 Details

-A neural network with an arbitrary architecture is trained, taking into account factors like the number of neurons, hidden layers, and activation function.
+A neural network is trained, taking into account the number of hidden layers, neurons, and activation function.
 Then, network's output is simulated to get the predicted values of the output variable, fixing all the inputs (with the exception of one nonconstant input variable) at their mean values.
 Subsequently, the network's predictions are stored after this process is completed for each input variable.
 As last step, multiple regression analysis is applied node-wise (mapping the input DAG) on the observed output nodes with the predicted values of the input nodes as explanatory variables.
-The statistical significance of the coefficients is evaluated with the standard t-student critical values, which represent the importance of the input variables.
+The statistical significance of the coefficients is evaluated using standard t-student values, which represent the importance of the input variables.

 References